cms-opendata-workshop/workshop2021-lesson-analysisflow/_episodes/04-demo-skimming.md

 ~~~
 {: .output}

 Notice the one `filter` example in the crowd: the **SimpleMuTauFilter.cc**.
 Of course, it was one designed with the workshop in mind.
-Let's look at it.
+Let's [take a look at it](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/PhysObjectExtractor/src/SimpleMuTauFilter.cc).
 You will see that it filters in the `pT` and `eta` variable for muons and taus and some other qualities.
-In the original analysis of Higgs to ditau, this corresponds to the first four selection cuts.
+In the original analysis of Higgs to ditau, this corresponds to the [first few selection cuts](https://github.com/cms-opendata-analyses/HiggsTauTauNanoAODOutreachAnalysis/blob/master/skim.cxx#:~:text=auto%20df2%20%3D%20MinimalSelection,df5%20%3D%20FilterGoodEvents(df4)%3B) (except for the trigger requirement).

-Now let us activate this filter in the configuration file and also add another one, which will deal with the trigger filtering.
-We will have to uncomment these lines:
+There is another filter, which we could in principle use to filter on the trigger.
+However, we will keep the trigger information for later processing, just to show its usage.
+Now, let us activate the `SimpleMuTauFilter`in the configuration file.
+We will have to uncomment these line:

 ~~~
 #---- Example of a CMSSW filter that can be used to cut on a given set of triggers
 #---- This filter, however, does know about prescales
 #---- A previous trigger study would be needed to cut hard on a given trigger or set of triggers
 #---- The filter can be added to the path below if needed but is not applied by default
-process.load("HLTrigger.HLTfilters.hltHighLevel_cfi")
+#process.load("HLTrigger.HLTfilters.hltHighLevel_cfi")
-process.hltHighLevel.HLTPaths = cms.vstring('HLT_IsoMu17_eta2p1_LooseIsoPFTau20_v*')
+#process.hltHighLevel.HLTPaths = cms.vstring('HLT_IsoMu17_eta2p1_LooseIsoPFTau20_v*')